danmons/FreeCalRec601/README.md

 * BT.601-6-625 / bt470bg / PAL
 * BT.601-6-525 / smpte170m / NTSC

-And output to an ISO image file that should burn to a DVD-R and be used in any standard DVD or similar MPEG2 player.
+And output to an ISO image file that should burn to a DVD-R and be used in any standard DVD or similar MPEG2 player, including a standard unmodded PlayStation 2.

 The ISO file can also be played directly via tools such as VLC or on a modded OG XBox or PlayStation 3 without needing to burn them to a physical disc, useful for testing.